 Marcello’s confession doesn’t start well: he hasn’t been to church since First Communion.
 The Conformist flashes back to reveal why: when Marcello was 13 he was lured into an empty mansion by a half-Japanese chauffeur called Lino, who let Marcello play with his Mauser pistol.
 But Lino wanted to play with an entirely different pistol: the little pink one between Marcello’s legs.
-Startled, Marcello pulled the trigger.
+Startled, Marcello pulled the trigger (no, not that one).
 Lino fell, bleeding heavily.
 Marcello scarpered, leaving Lino for dead while acquiring a deep-seated loathing for Oriental manservants.
 A frightening connection between sex and danger was also seared into his impressionable young psyche.
 In the confessional Marcello reveals his resulting obsession with conformity and makes a heartfelt promise to build a normal life with Giulia, who he dotingly describes as “mediocre… all bed and kitchen.”
 The priest grants Marcello the absolution he craves.

 The Conformist elides the wedding and resumes on a train with Marcello and Giulia en route to their honeymoon in Paris.
 Giulia nervously reveals that she lost her virginity to an older man some years earlier.
 While many would consider this a significant violation of propriety, in Marcello’s case he doesn’t care; he married Giulia for her normality, not her hymen.
 They disembark at Ventimiglia, where Marcello meets the Colonel’s men.
 His orders have changed and Marcello receives the gun seen in the film’s opening scene: Quadri is to be killed.